Differentially Private Release of Event Logs for Process Mining: Evaluation

 \subsection{Results}

-Table~\ref{tbl:jaccard} shows the experimental results measured by JD.
-The minimum JD for each event log, given an input $\delta$, is highlighted in bold.
-A ``-'' indicates that the approach runs out of memory (32 GB) or times out (24 hours). $\epsilon_d$ refers to the $\epsilon$ estimated from the guessing advantage to anonymize the sequence of events.
-We exclude the oversampling setting from this comparison, as it does not change the input case variants.
-The proposed approach using sampling without filtering (labeled $Amun_s$) has the minimum JD.
-The second-smallest distance is the proposed approach with the setting of both filtering and sampling (labeled $Amun_f$) because filtering removes more cases, which is penalized by the JD.
-The JD of PRIPEL and SaCoFa are significant because they generate new case variants and delete case variants.
-For some logs, both PRIPEL and SaCoFa runs out of memory.
+Table~\ref{tbl:emd} shows the results for both the frequency and time annotated DFG.
+A ``-'' indicates that the approach runs out of memory (32 GB) or times out (24 hours). $avg(\Phi)$ refers to the average $\epsilon$ value (in $\Phi$) estimated by the proposed approach for anonymization.
+We use the directly-follows frequency between activities to annotate the frequency-annotated DFG.
+We use the total relative time between two activities to annotate the time-annotated DFG.
+The time EMD distance is measured in terms of months.
+The best result for every input $\delta$ is in bold. $Amun_f$ outperforms other settings in both the frequency and time EMD in most of the logs because case filtering decreases the needed noise to anonymize the timestamp, and hence $Amun_f$ has a lower utility loss.

 The utility loss differs across logs.
-We see a decrease in the utility loss for structured logs such as Credit Requirement, Unrineweginfectie, and Traffic Fines.
-For example, the output of $Amun_s$ for Unrineweginfectie has a maximum JD of $0.07$, and for the same log, $Amun_f$ has a maximum distance of $0.09$.
+We see a decrease in the utility loss for structured logs such as Credit Requirement, Unrineweginfectie (urinary tract infection), and Traffic Fines.
+For example, the output of $Amun_s$ for Unrineweginfectie has a maximum frequency EMD of $6.53$, and for the same log, $Amun_f$ has a maximum EMD of $5.53$.
 This difference is because $Amun_f$ filters out cases to reduce the timestamp noise injection.
-PRIPEL has a JD of $0.9$, and SaCoFa has a JD= 0.89.
+PRIPEL has a frequency EMD of $290$, and SaCoFa has a frequency EMD of $25.6$.
 That happens due to infrequent case variants trimming.

 With anonymizing unstructured event logs, which is more challenging due to the uniqueness of cases, we see an increase in utility loss.
-For instance, the output of $Amun_s$ for Sepsis cases log has a maximum JD of $0.144$, and for the same log, $Amun_f$ has a maximum distance of $0.88$.
-The increase of the utility loss is significant with $Amun_f$ because it filtered out $580$ case variants, in contrast to $Amun_s$, which filtered out only $87$ case variants.
-For the same log, PRIPEL has a maximum JD of $0.9969$.
+For instance, the output of $Amun_s$ for the Sepsis cases log has a maximum frequency EMD of $56.84$, and for the same log, $Amun_f$ has a maximum EMD of $101.04$.
+The increase of the utility loss is significant with $Amun_f$ because it filtered out $580$ case variants, in contrast to $Amun_s$, which dropped out only $87$ case variants.
+For the same log, PRIPEL has a maximum EMD of $118.71$.
 That happens because PRIPEL filtered out $839$ case variants.
-SaCoFa has a maximum JD = 0.9598 because it filtered out 787 case variants and added new 19 case variants (false positives).
+SaCoFa has a maximum EMD of $121.3$ because it filtered out 787 case variants and added new 19 case variants (false positives).